pfq/PFQ/README.md

 PFQ is highly optimized for multi-core architecture, as well as for network devices equipped with multiple hardware queues.
-It works with any device driver (the ones shipped with the Linux Kernel) and provides a script designed to obtain accelerated versions of the drivers from their source codes.
+It works with any device driver and provides a script designed to obtain accelerated versions of the drivers from their source codes.

+The framework enables the development of high-performance networking applications with different languages (i.e. C, C++ and Haskell).
+In addition, a new functional language designed for software defined networking and monitoring is available as eDLS: PFQ-lang.

-The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11 and Haskell languages and a set of diagnostic tools.
+The package provides the source code of the PFQ kernel module, user-space libraries for C, C++11 and Haskell languages, PFQ-lang as embedded DLS and a set of diagnostic tools.

 Features
 --------